Updated: Mar 20

 To make things more interesting, we are looking at whether you are:

 MUTED – BRIGHT

 The next thing we look at is your contrast.
-This is a crucial characteristic and is a key to your hair colour, make up and print choices.
+This is a crucial characteristic and is a key to your hair colour, make-up and print choices.

-Now that you know which colours work best on you, we spend a good hour explaining how colours work.
+Now that you know which colours work best for you, we spend a good hour explaining how colours work.
 What is a cold or muted, bright or light colour.
 So that when you go to the store and put your eyes on a blouse you will immediately know if it is a match made in heaven or a dull making evil.

 Last but not least, we talk about colour combination schemes.
 Because let’s face it, this is something that will instantly take your outfit to the next level.

-So as a result of the consultation:
+Results of the consultation:

 You know which colours suit your complexion and which colours you should avoid.